wp-plugins/google-remarketing/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add Google Remarketing tracking pixels to your website.

 == Description ==

 Allows you to specify a default Google Display Network Remarketing tracking code to your entire site.
 You can then override that code on a per post/page/custom_post_type basis.